 1. How did you get started?

 I’d honestly been curious about bodybuilding competitions for awhile & had already researched and looked into it, but I thought I’d never find a coach that was the right fit for me.
 Nor did I know any competitors in person to ask questions.
 Then I was out with some friends & I was doing a cut at the time & was very lean with visible abs & vascularity in my arms.
-My friend remarked that I looked like the competitors who went to her gym & then she spent the whole evening trying to convince me to do one–including showing me the instagrams of the two people who would become my coach & posing coach.
+My friend remarked that I looked like the competitors who went to her gym & then she spent the whole evening trying to convince me to do one–including showing me the instagrams of the two people who would become my first coach & posing coach.
 The very next morning I signed up.
 (For context I had been weightlifting & doing bulks/cuts on my own for a few years so I already knew I loved going to the gym & the process of literally building up the muscle on my body.
 This just felt like a natural upgrade!)

 2. How did you pick your coach?